-How to Grade a Shoe Pattern
+How to Grade Shoe Patterns

 The shoe lasts’ other critical dimensions also change per size, but at different rates.
 For example, the ball girth is graded at 3mm per size, and the ball width (measured across the bottom of the last) measures 66% of the total ball girth.
 For men’s size 9, the ball girth is 234mm and the ball width is 156mm.
-Also, while the shoe length increases 4mm per half size the collar height and back height increase only 1mm per size.
+Also, while the shoe length increases 4mm per half size, the collar height and back height increase only 1mm per size.

 The shape of each shoe component will change per size depending on its location.
 The tongue length will increase quickly according to the last length, while the width grades slowly according to the girth.